ppierre/python-pep8-tmbundle/README.markdown

 * Use [pep8.py](http://svn.browsershots.org/trunk/devtools/pep8/pep8.py)
   * ``Copyright (C) 2006 Johann C. Rocholl <johann@browsershots.org>``

-_Usage :_
- * use checkbook in upper-right to toggle display of code and PEP recommendation.
- * put list of error code to hide in textfield.
+_Usage :_ Use checkbook in upper-right to toggle display of code and PEP recommendation.
+Put list of error code to hide in textfield.

 * Command for formating to 4-space indents, no hard tab characters and triming excess spaces
 * Use ``reindent.py`` script from Python distribution